Planning Program Performance

 Our program emphasizes an education that builds both conceptual skills and applied learning in all of their classes.
 But we do more than just offer applied examples--we do real work in real communities.

 - Sustainable Cities Initiative (SCI) is a cross-campus consortium of faculty who want to improve how cities are built and function.
 Several MCRP courses are engaged with the Sustainable City Year (SCY) program where courses from ten different disciplines work on projects nominated by city staff, who also visit with classes and host meetings with community members.
-Between 20-30 classes worked with the City of Gresham in 2009-10, City of Salem in 2010-11, City of Springfield in 2011, and will continue working with all three during the 2012-13 academic year.
+Between 20-30 classes each year have worked with the cities of Gresham, Salem, Springfield, Lane Transit District, and Medford.
+SCY is working with Redmond during the 2015-16 academic year.
 The program is an exciting way to learn course material and apply new ideas in a real world setting that is desperate for fresh thinking.

 The CRP program offers students a range of opportunities to become involved in cutting edge research, and be paid through assistantships or summer internships.
 Resources include: